 How do you link to online material in the library collection?
 The Create Permanent Links to Online Articles page includes step-by-step instructions for creating links that work both on and off campus.

-The Campus Bookstore and the AMS Publishing and Copy Centre are the two main providers of print coursepacks at Queen's University.
+The Campus Bookstore and the AMS Printing and Copy Centre are the two main providers of print coursepacks at Queen's University.
 Both of these organizations are independent from the University.